Federated Learning in the Presence of Adversarial Client Unavailability: Numerical Experiments

+Following \cite{49350}, the CIFAR-10 dataset is partitioned to build each client's local datasets according to the Dirichlet allocation with parameter $\alpha$; the smaller $\alpha$, the more non-IID of the local data.
+Each client keeps $500$ samples.
+In each round, client $i$ draws a batch of $n_i\equiv 100$ samples from its local dataset.
+We choose $\alpha =0.1,$ which creates highly non-IID local datasets due to label skewness, where the volume of each label on the clients is shown in~\prettyref{fig: dirichlet distribution}.
+Dirichlet distribution is commonly adopted for characterizing non-IID distributions (see, e.g., \cite{wang2020tackling,cho2022towards,Wang2020Federated}).
+Notably, $\alpha=0.1$ was also chosen in \cite{wang2020tackling}, $\alpha=0.5$ was used in \cite{Wang2020Federated}, and $\alpha\in \{2, 0.3\}$ were considered in \cite{cho2022towards}.
+In the plot, we can readily see that the categorical distributions among clients are drastically different.
+For example, in Fig.~\ref{fig: dirichlet distribution}, client \# 1 has five classes of data, whereas client \# 100 has three classes.
+Moreover, the fractions of the classes vary significantly across clients.

+We present the results with $\epsilon = 0.8$ in this subsection.
+The results with other choices of $\epsilon$ are similar and are reported in~\prettyref{app: exp}.
+We use LeNet-5 \cite{lecun1998gradient} with cross-entropy loss as the network model.
+We plot the training and test performances every 15 communication rounds.

-We observe from Fig.\,\ref{fig:cifar10_0.1} that the proposed variants of FedAvg and FedProx outperform all the other algorithms.
-Compared with the naive FedAvg and FedProx, our variants progress smoother, and the improvements are quite prominent.
+We observe from~\prettyref{fig:cifar10_0.1} that the proposed variants of FedAvg and FedProx outperform all the other baselines.
+Compared with the FedAvg and FedProx, our variants progress smoother, and the improvements are quite prominent.
 Notably, MIFA acts better than FedAvg but falls behind our variants.
-The second row of Fig.\,\ref{fig:cifar10_0.1_baseline} illustrates that the adversarial client unavailability scheme in Section \ref{subsec: adversarial client unavailability} obeys Assumption \ref{ass:adversarial} and creates a highly adversarial environment, where only $2$ clients participate in the training per round.
 On the other hand, the Byzantine-resilient algorithms lag behind the proposed algorithms significantly.
-Detailed discussions on existing Byzantine-resilient algorithms can be found in~\prettyref{app: Byzantine literature}.
+Detailed discussions on existing Byzantine-resilient algorithms are presented in Section \ref{sec: related work}.